nsidc/easegrids-easeconv/README.md

 # EASE grids: easeconv

-EASE-Grid map transformation utilities. `easeconv` is version 0.3 and was originally released on December 18, 2013.
+EASE-Grid map transformation utilities for IDL. `easeconv` is version 0.3 and was originally released on December 18, 2013.
+See the [`CHANGELOG.md`](./CHANGELOG.md) for complete version history.

 ## Level of Support